-Trump administration drops human rights in Bahrain F-16 deal
+Trump admin drops human rights in Bahrain F-16 deal

 Washington — The Trump administration has told Congress it plans to approve a multibillion-dollar sale of F-16 fighter jets to Bahrain without the human rights conditions imposed by the State Department under President Barack Obama.

 If finalized, the approval would allow the Gulf island to purchase 19 of the jets from Maryland-based Lockheed Martin Corp., plus improvements to other jets in Bahrain’s fleet.
 Though Congress has opportunities to block the sale, it is unlikely it will act to do so, given the Republican majority’s strong support for the sale.

 The decision is the latest signal that the Trump administration is prioritizing support for Sunni-led countries seen as critical to opposing Iran’s influence in the Mideast over human rights issues that Obama had elevated.

 Bahrain, home to the U.S. Navy’s 5th Fleet and an under-construction British naval base, is a predominantly Shiite island off the coast of Saudi Arabia ruled by a Sunni monarchy.
 Government forces, with help from U.S. allies Saudi Arabia and the United Arab Emirates, crushed the 2011 uprising by Shiites and others who sought more political power.

 Under Obama, the United States withdrew approval before the fighter jet deal was finalized because it said Bahrain hadn’t taken steps it had promised to improve human rights.

 Senate Foreign Relations Committee Chairman Bob Corker’s office said the committee was told Wednesday by the State Department that it plans to proceed with the sale.
 The State Department declined to comment.